Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/side-navigation.md

 - `.side-nav-scrollable` to ensure correct behavior of scroll boxes.
 - `.side-nav-item` to ensure correct size and behavior of displayed elements.
 - optional `.side-nav-static` to make collapsible side navigation static.
-- optional `.side-nav-toggle` to embed a version of the to collapse toggler.
+- optional `.side-nav-toggle` to embed a version of the collapse toggler.
 - optional `.side-nav-content` to make sure the content is well sized even with a toggler button.

 With the following structure: